DavioDev/DavioDev/README.md

 ### Hello 👋

-- 🧐  I'm interested in  physics, mathematics, programming .
+- 🧐  I'm interested in  physics, mathematics, programming
-- 😉 Aprendendo e me aprimorando em Banco de dados, e Sistemas Operacionais.
+- 😉 Learning and improving on Database
-- 🖖 Sempre aprendendo
+- 🖖Always learning

 -----